ypriverol/github-paper/document/manuscript.md

 git push origin master ## push local changes to the remote repo git pull ## pull remote changes into the local repo
 ```
 Following the rule: "commit often, as most as you can, perfection
 later", one can keep track of the development in small incremental
 changes.
 At any time it is possible to go back to a previous
 version.
 In larger projects, multiple users contribute to the same
 remote repository and all their contributions are recorded, attributed
 and can be restores.

+Users usually track source code, text files, images and small data
+files inside their repos.
+And while the majority of GitHub
+repositories are used for software developement, there is nothing
+preventing users from keeping text documents such as analysis reports
+and manuscripts (see for example the repository for this manuscript at
+https://github.com/ypriverol/github-paper), or other file types in
+your projects.

 The web interface offered by GitHub provides a fiendly interface to
 many basic operations and a gentle introduction to a more rich albeit